UofT-DSI/deep_learning/README.md

 | Participation    | NA     | NA                | 10%               |

 - Assignments consist of two major tasks completed at the end of the first two weeks.
 - Jupyter Notebooks are to be completed throughout the course.
-While not directly contributing to the grade percentage, completion is required for a passing grade.
+Completion of these notebooks is pass/fail.
 - Participation includes engagement in class discussions, activities, and overall contribution to the course environment.